European Union Capital

 The stability of the Government’s finances is just as important.
 Like taxes, public debt is low - in 2011 it numbered just 18% of total GDP, among the lowest in the European Union.
 Corporate taxes support investment and entrepreneurship, with top rates of 28% (2013), while effective rates can be as low as a single digit.
-Value-added tax at a standard rate of 15% (2013) is the lowest in the EU.
+Value-added tax at a standard rate of 17% (2015) is one of the lowest in the EU.

 A strategic gateway to Europe